 TEDxYouth Weekend 2016

-TEDxYouth Weekend is a series of TEDxYouth events taking place all around the world November 19 and 20 around the theme of What Now?
+TEDxYouth Weekend was a series of TEDxYouth events that took place around the world on November 19 and 20, 2016, around the theme of What Now?
 These events are designed to empower and inspire young people.
 More about TEDxYouth events

 Today, young people are growing up in a world where the definitions of who we are, where we live and how we get things done seem to adjust and expand every day.
 It’s an exciting time, but can also be a confusing one.

-TED will be curating a special playlist that includes youth-specific talks from the TED, TEDx and TED-Ed libraries.
-TEDxYouth events held in conjunction with TEDxYouth Weekend will be invited to watch the playlist, and curate live speakers and performers of their own!
+TED curated a special playlist that included youth-specific talks from the TED, TEDx and TED-Ed libraries.
+All TEDxYouth events held in conjunction with TEDxYouth Weekend were invited to watch the playlist, and curate live speakers and performers of their own!

 About this event type

-The event can be just a simulcast of the official TEDxYouth Weekend playlist (coming soon!), or can also include local speakers and performers.
+The event can be just a simulcast of the official TEDxYouth Weekend playlist, or can also include local speakers and performers.